 11. Improve your pronunciation and fluency through tongue twisters

 When your lips, tongue, and throat outstretch to say tongue twisters correctly, you exercise these vocal organs in ways that even reading out loud can’t, which improves your pronunciation and fluency.
+You may see this post for more than 200 tongue twisters.

 So far in this post I’ve covered methods you can practice alone at home without a speaking partner.